ibm-cloud-docs/watson-assistant/build-custom-extension.md

     - **Example**: An example value.

     If a response property contains an array, the individual elements in the array are not extracted as separate values.
 To access an element in an array, you must write an expression.
 For more information about expressions, see [Writing expressions](/docs/watson-assistant?topic=watson-assistant-expressions.md).
+    {: note}

+1. If you are satisfied with the extension, click **Finish**.

+    If you want to change something, delete the extension, edit the JSON file to make your changes, and repeat the import process.

+The new extension is now available from the integrations catalog.